meoiswa/MagitekStratagem/README.md

  - Implement a generalized ITrackerService that can support other types of positional tracking.
    - ~~Refactor TobiiService to implement ITrackerService.~~
    - Implement loading of ITrackerServices on runtime.
- - Refactor `TobiiPlugin.Update` to not rely on `ImGui.GetIO()` as this may cause issues down the line.
+ - Refactor `MagitekStratagemPlugin.Update` to not rely on `ImGui.GetIO()` as this may cause issues down the line.

 # Special Thanks
  - Wintermute for the Highlight GameObject sig, and plenty of guidance, in particular with the Ray casting.